Milislav Demerec

 After overcoming opposition from Thomas Hunt Morgan, Demerec oversaw the completion of much of the late Calvin Bridges’s work.
 Demerec appointed Katherine Brehme Warren to complete The Mutants of Drosophila melanogaster (1944) and the book became a classic in the field.

 A young Esther M. Zimmer, who worked with Alexander Hollaender at the U. S. Public Health Service (Bethesda, MD), published with Dr. Hollaender, Eva Sansome and Demerec in the very early field of x-ray- and UV-induced mutations.
-Later on, Esther M. Zimmer (now Esther Lederberg) became one of the most influential founders of bacterial and bacteriophage (Lambda) genetics.
+Later on, Esther M. Zimmer became one of the most influential founders of bacterial and bacteriophage (Lambda) genetics.

 In the 1940s the direction of Demerec's research changed to the genetics of bacteria and their viruses after a symposium given by Max Delbrück.
 During World War II he used his knowledge of bacterial genetics to increase the yield from the Penicillium.
 Following the war he continued to work on bacterial genetics and the problem of antibiotic resistance in E. coli, Salmonella, and Staphylococcus.
 In 1946 he was elected to the National Academy of Sciences, and in 1947 became the founding editor of Advances in Genetics, the first journal to review the finding of modern genetics.
 In the 1950s he served on the genetics panel of the National Academy of Sciences' Committee on the Biological Effects of Atomic Radiation.
 In 1952 he was elected to the American Philosophical Society.

 Following his retirement from CSHL, he took a position at the Brookhaven National Laboratory, working there until 1965.
 In 1966 he served briefly as research professor at Long Island University, until he died on April 12, 1966.